By Thomas Schreiner

 Origen’s words about the author still ring true today: “God only knows.”

-This post is adapted from Hebrews from the Evangelical Biblical Theology Commentary (EBTC) series by Thomas R. Schreiner, coming soon from Lexham Press.
+This post is adapted from Hebrews from the Evangelical Biblical Theology Commentary (EBTC) series by Thomas R. Schreiner, available now from Lexham Press.
 The title and headings above were added by an editor.

-Pre-order the first six volumes in the EBTC series now to save 20% off the regular price.
-The following volumes are releasing by Summer 2021:
+Pick up the first six volumes in the EBTC series now.
+The following volumes are available or coming very soon:

 - Hebrews by Thomas R. Schreiner